phest/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

+ * **Script Alias Object:** The script alias GameObject to listen to touch events on.
+If this is blank then the `VRTK_InteractTouch` script needs applying to the script alias GameObject.
  * **Custom Rigidbody Object:** If a custom rigidbody and collider for the rigidbody are required, then a gameobject containing a rigidbody and collider can be passed into this parameter.
 If this is empty then the rigidbody and collider will be auto generated at runtime to match the SDK default controller.

 ### Class Events